Interview: Pierre Markotanyos, Aux 33 Tours and Return to Analog Records

 What’s the most rewarding part about owning a record shop?

 The best thing about owning a record shop is buying collections at people's houses because you meet tons of people.
 I don't have any problem talking with people and having conversations.
 I sometimes spend hours at people's houses chatting and finding the history behind their collection.
 People often tell me about their deceased, what they listened to, who they used to be and what equipment they had.
-For the label, it's seeing people buying the record that you put out at the cash register and seeing genuine interest in the music you helped bring together.
+For the label, it's seeing people buy the record you put out at the cash register and genuine interest in the music you helped bring together.

 Check out aux33tours.com and returntoanalogrecords.com for more info.